ALEHACKsp/hwid-bypass/README.md

 ### TODO
 (bugs)
- - The rand function may change the address position.
-I will need to get the address of the rand dll then the offset of the function, if that make sense.
+ - The rand function may change the address position when exitlag update.
+I need to get the start address of the rand dll then sum the offset of the function, if that make sense.